berkshelf/berkshelf/_includes/index.md

 ## Configuring Berkshelf

 Berkshelf will run with a default configuration unless you explicitly generate one.
-The configuration will attempt to populate itself with values found in your Knife configuration (if you have one) and fill in the rest with other sensible defaults.
+By default, Berkshelf uses the values found in your Knife configuration (if you have one).

-You can configure Berkshelf to your liking with the `configure` command
+You can override this default behavior by generating an explicit Berkshelf configuration file with the `configure` command

     $ berks configure

-Answer each question prompt with a value or just press enter to accept the default value.
+Answer each question prompt with a value or press enter to accept the default value.
+As with Berkshelf's default behavior, Berkshelf attempts to populate the default values from your Knife configuration (otherwise using something else sensible).

     Config written to: '/Users/reset/.berkshelf/config.json'